 If you are a musician looking to jam out with a friend, you should be able to achieve under 40ms of latency using VDO.Ninja if both you and them have a good Internet connections.
 This implies being directly connected via wired Ethernet with low packet loss, rather than via Wi-Fi or cellular.

-The following link is an example of settings optimized for low-latency audio-only two-way communications.
+For fine-grained control, here's a manual example of settings optimized for low-latency audio-only two-way communications.
 I find most of the latency with a setup like this is outside the scope of VDO.Ninja; so the sound card settings, the capture device, how far away I am from the mic / speakers, etc.

 &aec=0 disables the echo cancellation; this implies we will need to use headphones